 6. Brain protein that helps regulate body fat may guide anti-obesity drugs

 In a Science Advances study, scientists at Michigan Medicine and Vanderbilt University identified the function of a protein called melanocortin 3 receptor (or MC3R) that had puzzled metabolism researchers for more than two decades.

 The function of this protein, previously not well understood, may have implications both for treating obesity and understanding weight gain during pregnancy and menopause and opens new doors for developing anti-obesity drugs.

 7. Does gut bacteria lead to obesity?

-In recent years, researchers studying the microscopic creatures inside our bodies reported possible links between obesity and out-of-balance microbes.
+Researchers studying microscopic creatures inside our bodies reported possible links between obesity and out-of-balance microbes in recent years.
 But research, which pooled data from many of those past studies, disputes the idea that extra pounds may stem from an imbalance in the microbiome.

 The study, published in mBio, finds no clear common characteristic of the microbiomes in the digestive systems of people who are obese compared to those of a healthy weight.

-But to researchers Marc Sze, PhD, a U-M postdoctoral research fellow U-M microbiology professor Patrick Schloss, Ph.D. this news is exciting.
-It means that there’s much more complexity to discover on the relationship between our microbiome and our health.
+But to researchers Marc Sze, PhD, a U-M postdoctoral research fellow U-M microbiology professor Patrick Schloss, Ph.D., this news is exciting.
+It means that there’s much more complexity to discover the relationship between our microbiome and our health.